Skip to main content

 Project managers validate project viability, get approvals, and set up the project in their project management software.

-Smart organizations give their project management team an opportunity to create or vet scope, budget, and timeline during the sales or shaping phase.
+Smart organizations give their project management team an opportunity to create or vet scope, budget, and timeline during the sales or shaping phase of a project.
 You’ll discuss the brief with the project sponsors, create a high-level estimate and timeline, and review the plan with key stakeholders to secure approvals.

 Next, you'll: